 A shirt with short sleeves is essential for Fleming’s Bond, who hated dirty cuffs.
 Though Fleming’s Bond wears short-sleeve shirts with his suits, Bond in the films only wears short-sleeve shirts casually.
 Connery’s Bond likes it in the camp shirt style, with a camp collar and a short, straight hem to be worn untucked.
 Blue or pink with stripes or a gingham check are amongst his choices, while Roger Moore likes his in cream silk crepe de chine and Pierce Brosnan likes his in a blue floral pattern.
 Such a shirt is good in either cotton or linen, or a blend of the two.
 Roger Moore also wear short-sleeve shirts in cream knit cotton jersey with a make like his formal shirts with a two-piece collar and placket front.
 There is no quintessential short-sleeve shirt for Bond, but it is a staple of his classic wardrobe.

 7. Another white or cream shirt.
 Or something else.

 Bond often has duplicates of his shirts and has room for many white and cream shirts in his wardrobe.
 A second white or cream shirt can be very useful for those who regularly wear suits, and putting a different collar or cuff style on the second shirt can help vary it from the first.
 A different material like cotton voile, royal oxford or silk can make this second shirt something unique.
-Bond has also occasionally worn blue, grey or pink stripes or pale pink semi-solid, which could be a good choice for a more varied shirt wardrobe.
+Bond has also occasionally worn blue or grey stripes or pale pink semi-solid, which could be a good choice for a more varied shirt wardrobe.

 Simon Crompton of Permanent Style recently published a similar article on how to choose five shirts, and his advice can also produce a Bond-approved shirt wardrobe.